MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/01-getting-started.md

 | Windows 10                       | Restricted               |

 Regardless of the execution policy setting, any PowerShell command can be run interactively.
-The execution policy only when running commands in a script.
+The execution policy only affects commands running in a script.
 The `Get-ExecutionPolicy` cmdlet is used to determine what the current execution policy setting is and the `Set-ExecutionPolicy` cmdlet is used to change the execution policy.
 My recommendation is to use the **RemoteSigned** policy, which requires downloaded scripts to be signed by a trusted publisher in order to be run.

 Check the current execution policy: